mipallab/google-home-page/README.md

 ## This is google.com clone site
-Its only use or created or upload in git hub for
+Its only use or created or upload in git hub for practice purpos.